hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 Launching PyCharm
 -----------------

 To start a session, you may choose your desired version of PyCharm module.
 For developing a Python software and for testing a serial Python script, sticking to a single core is sufficient.
 However, to run, test, debug or benchmark a multi-threaded or multi-processing Python script, you may request additional cores.
+For running jobs using more than one node (with e.g. `mpi4py` or `dask`), we recommend :ref:`submitting batch jobs <job submission>`.